- FF15 , PAHC, College of St Mark & St John, Plymouth, Devon, PL6 8BH

 School of Health Professions (Faculty of Health & Human Sciences)

 I have been at the University since 2005 initially employed to teach podopaediatrics to podiatry student s on the BSc (Hons) podiatry programme.
-Over time my career has developed and I am now Programme Lead for BSc (Hons) Podiatry, Vice-Dean of Education for the College of Podiatry and Associate Head of School, Marketing and Admissions.
+Over time my career has developed and I am now Programme Lead for BSc (Hons) Podiatry, Dean of Education for the College of Podiatry and Associate Head of School, Marketing and Admissions.
 During my time teaching I have become interested in how technology can be used to assist students' learning and have been involved in a number of projects in relation to mobile learning and learning in virtual clinical environments.
 In 2009 I embarked on my PhD 'Exploring practice-based education in podiatry: an action research project' which I completed in 2014 which focused upon the clinical educator role and effectiveness within the clinical environment.
 I have subsequently disseminated my research both nationally and internationally, alongside publication of papers.
 I enjoy working with our students and am committed to ensuring that the undergraduate programme for podiatry equips our students, not only for today's challenges, but for the future too.

 PgCert in Learning & Teaching in Higher Education